fjp/fjp.github.io/collections/_posts/ros/2020-03-13-ros-controls.md

 You can have multiple controllers accessing the same interface.
 In the image below you can see that the two arm controllers both use the first arm joint.
-So by default there's a policy of exclusive resource ownership.

 <figure>
     <a href="/assets/ros/ros-control/exclusive-resource-ownership.png"><img src="/assets/ros/ros-control/exclusive-resource-ownership.png"></a>
     <figcaption>Exclusive resource ownership (Source: <a href="http://wiki.ros.org/ros_control">ROS.org ros_control</a>).</figcaption>
 </figure>

+By default there's a policy of exclusive resource ownership.
 In this case, you can either have one or the other but not both controllers running at the same time, which is enforced by ROS control.
 If you want other policies, you can implement them as well.